Cortney Casey

-Cortney Ann Casey (born 5 May 1987) is an American mixed martial artist who competes in the Strawweight division.
-She is currently signed with the Ultimate Fighting Championship (UFC).
+Cortney Casey (born 5 May 1987) is an American mixed martial artist who competed in the Strawweight division of the Ultimate Fighting Championship (UFC).

 Background

 Casey is of Mexican descent.
 A former Division I soccer player at the University of Texas at El Paso, Casey began training MMA in 2009 after her soccer career was cut short due to an injury.
 She began her amateur career in 2012, and her professional career a year later.

 Mixed martial arts career

 Amateur career

 Casey made her amateur debut in 2012, losing a split decision to future UFC Strawweight Emily Kagan.
 Casey then went on a four fight win streak, earning three wins by armbar and capturing the Tuff-N-Uff Flyweight title in the process and defending it once.

 Professional career

 Early career

 Casey made her professional debut in 2013 defeating Kelly Warren by rear naked choke.

 Casey was then submitted by Pearl Gonzalez by armbar in her second fight.

 After the loss Casey signed with the Middle Eastern promotion PXC before going on a three fight win streak, finishing all of her opponents.